Table of Contents

 As we’ve covered, the two main ways in which instructors & students engage with one another are email and a discussion forum.
 Although these options work, they’re both asynchronous.
 This hurts student participation and engagement.
 This is where synchronous tools that offer real-time chat can be beneficial.
 Some of these tools are Slack, Discord, and Microsoft Teams.

 These tools enable fast, synchronous communication between users.
 Due to the nature of chat tools, the mental barrier that exists for participation is lowered dramatically.
 Being less formal than traditional forums opens up students to participating more often.
 If you don't use a discussion forum, it’s common to think that this type of tool isn’t needed.
-But, real-time chat actually benefits all instructors in every course.
+But, real-time chat actually benefits

 The tools listed above are not built for higher education.
 But, the value that real-time chat offers in the academic setting is huge.
 With real-time chat, email is no longer the default option for quick questions in your course.